alexgranadosbudesca/typescript-bank-kata/README.md

 ### CQRS, Command Bus and Query Bus
 Depending on project specifications and needs, I would probably have added these patterns as well.

-### Integration Test
-I would have added an integration test for the `MongoAccountRepository` class to ensure proper integration with the DB.

 ## How to use
 You can execute `npm run` to see all the commands related to the project.